danyayay/ynet_adaptive/README.md

 ## Experiments

-There are six sets of experiments provided in our paper:
+There are 5 sets of experiments provided in our paper:

 | Experiment | Dataset used | Model used | Prediction | Pretraining | Adaptation |
 |----------|--------|----------|--------|----------|--------|